jquinss/SampleMailer/README.md

 * Users can create emails using a HTML Editor.
 * Users can add custom headers from a text file or an existing email.
 * Users can send emails based on the resolution of the MX records of the recipient domains.
-* Users can add a custom Message-ID.
+* Users can add custom Message-IDs.
-* Users are able to see additional info in the Status field logs (e.g. sender, recipients and server)
+* Users are able to see additional information in the Status field logs (e.g. sender, recipients and server).
-* Users can export the Status field logs
+* Users can export the Status field logs.
-* Users can exclude some headers when importing headers from file.
+* Users can exclude specific headers when importing them from a file.
 * Add tooltips with information for some fields.
-* Users can use SMTP authentication
+* Users can use SMTP authentication.
+* Users can import and export templates.

 ### To Do

-* Add option for importing and exporting templates.
 * Add option for adding a DKIM signature.
 * Add documentation.

 ## Status
-This project is still in "In Progress" status
+This project is still in "In Progress" status.